alexissmirnov/alexissmirnov.github.io/README.md

-alexissmirnov.github.io
-=======================

 Alexis Smirnov.
 Thinking about software.
+=======================

+This is my personal blog available on http://weblog.smirnov.ca

+All opinions are my own and do not nesseserely correspond to those of my employers.